 Carrie is in her 14th year teaching Upper Elementary at MCMS.
-Upon receiving her AMI Elementary Montessori diploma, she taught Lower Elementary at Milwaukee Montessori School for one year, where she opened the third Lower Elementary class with 12 first year students.
-Carrie holds a BS in Business Administration and an AB in Mathematics from Washington University in St. Louis.
+Upon receiving her AMI Elementary Montessori certificate, she taught Lower Elementary at Milwaukee Montessori School for one year, where she opened the third Lower Elementary class with 12 first year students.
+Carrie holds a bachelor's in business administration as well as a bachelor's in mathematics from Washington University in St. Louis.
 In her first job after college, she taught high school mathematics at University School in Milwaukee.
 She also coached high school volleyball and basketball for many years.

 Walt Gnesdilow, Assistant

-In his seventh year here at MCMS, Walt is continuing his work with the Upper Elementary class as the assistant.
-With over 20 years of professional experience with students of all backgrounds, Walt looks forward to sharing in the learning here at MCMS.
-Walt is embedded in the Madison music scene as a radio program host on a local station.
+In his seventh year here at MCMS, Walt is continuing his work with the Upper Elementary class as the classroom assistant.
+With over 20 years of professional experience with students of all backgrounds, Walt enjoys sharing in the learning here at MCMS.
+Walt is also embedded in the Madison music scene as a radio program host on a local station.
 He shares his love of music with the students in the school community.
 In his spare time, Walt enjoys long walks with his dog.

 Scott McIntyre, Guide

 Scott has been with Madison Community Montessori since 2006.
-He is originally from Northern Michigan where he earned degrees in Business Management and in Forestry at Michigan Technological University.
-After five years of working in the greater Detroit area, Scott came to Wisconsin in 1999 to earn a Masters Degree in Environmental Education at UW-Stevens Point.
-After earning his Masters he went to work at Nature’s Classroom Institute, where he thoroughly enjoyed working with Montessori adolescents in the Environmental Education program.
-Working with Montessori adolescents inspired him to pursue his own Montessori Adolescent Certification, which he attained in his first year at MCMS.
-Scott continues to enjoy working with the adolescents as they begin finding their place in the larger world.
-In his free time he enjoys running, biking, camping, hiking, and exploring the outdoors of Wisconsin with his family.
+He is originally from northern Michigan where he earned degrees in business management and in forestry at Michigan Technological University.
+After five years of working in the greater Detroit area, Scott came to Wisconsin in 1999 to earn a master's degree in environmental education at UW-Stevens Point.
+Afterwards, he went to work at Nature’s Classroom Institute, where he thoroughly enjoyed working with Montessori adolescents in the environmental education program.
+Working with these adolescents inspired him to pursue his own Montessori adolescent certification, which he attained in his first year at MCMS.
+Scott continues to enjoy his time with adolescents as they begin finding their place in the larger world.
+In his free time, he enjoys running, biking, camping, hiking, and exploring the outdoors of Wisconsin with his family.

 Johanna Kenney, Guide

-Johanna Kenney has spent the majority of her life in the Montessori environment.
-Born and raised in Chicago, Johanna entered Near North Montessori at age two and graduated from their 8th grade, only to return in 1997 as a teacher in the adolescent program.
-While teaching, Johanna earned her Masters of Education with a focus on the Montessori adolescent from Goddard College in Vermont.
+Johanna has spent the majority of her life in the Montessori environment.
+Born and raised in Chicago, Johanna entered Near North Montessori at age two and graduated from their 8th grade, only to return in 1997 as a teacher in the Adolescent Program.
+While teaching, Johanna earned her master's in education with a focus on the Montessori adolescent from Goddard College in Vermont.
 She joined the MCMS community as an adolescent guide in 2005.
 Later, she assisted in Lower Elementary for three years while raising her two young children, both of whom attend MCMS.
 Having returned to the Adolescent Program in 2012, Johanna continues to find the Montessori environment inspiring and rewarding.